Steven Fletcher (footballer): Dundee United

 Fletcher signed for Dundee United on a two-year contract in July 2022.
 After scoring 10 goals in 39 games, Fletcher would leave the club by mutual consent on 27 June 2023 following United's relegation to the Scottish Championship.

 Wrexham

 Fletcher signed for Wrexham on 8 September 2023.
 On his 400th EFL appearance on 1 January 2024, he got his first Wrexham and EFL hat-trick, in a 4–1 win against Barrow.
 He signed a one-year extension with the club on 18 June 2024.
 He scored 8 goals in 33 games that season in League Two, and 8 goals in 42 games the following season in League One.
 Both seasons saw the team finish in second place for automatic promotion.
-During his second season at Wrexham, he's been called a "supersub", scoring 5 goals in only 500 minutes on the pitch.
+During his second season at Wrexham, he was called a "supersub", scoring 5 goals in only 500 minutes on the pitch.

 He was released following promotion at the end of the 2024–25 season.

 On 29 September 2025, he announced his retirement from football.